tercasaskova311/portfolio/_portfolio/2_podcast-recommendation-platform.md

 [View code on GitHub]({{ page.repo }}){: .btn .btn--primary target="_blank" }

-## The Core Question
+## Recommendation system for podcasts

-How do you recommend podcast episodes in almost real time based both on personal preferences and topic similarities?
-Pure collaborative filtering gives "more of the same," while content-based approaches ignore what users actually engage with.
+How do you recommend podcast episodes based both on personal preferences and topic similarities?

-This project is an end-to-end pipeline that treats recommendations as a data engineering problem first, and a modeling problem second.
-The goal was to combine user interaction patterns with semantic episode similarity—then serve it all through a clean, monitored system.
+This project is an end-to-end pipeline with simple dashboard output.
+The goal was to combine user events patterns with semantic episode similarity—then serve it all through a clean working pipelines.
 This project was part of Big Data Technologies course at University of Trento and is a result of team effort, my part was mainly ingestion part as later on Kafka and Spark process, as well as text processing and training of data.

 ---